TRIQS/cthyb/doc/about.rst

 Seth, I. Krivenko, M. Ferrero and O. Parcollet.
 It is based on a hybridization expansion of the partition function as described in references [#ctqmc1]_, [#ctqmc2]_ with implementation improvements suggested in [#ctqmc3]_.
+The implementation of the two-particle Green's function measurements is based on ideas and uses notation proposed by L. Boehnke in [#legendre]_, [#lewin_thesis]_.

 Citation
 ========